-&lt;sup>18 C-61/11 relates to the interpretation of Articles 15 and 16 of Directive 2008/115.
-The court specifically concluded that such Articles must be interpreted as precluding a Member State's legislation which provides for a sentence of imprisonment to be imposed on an illegally staying third-country national on the sole ground that he remains, without the Charter of Fundamental Rights should be defined in light of the established case-law of the ECtHR, which requires any measure on deprivation of liberty to be accessible, precise and foreseeable.
+18 C-61/11 relates to the interpretation of Articles 15 and 16 of Directive 2008/115.
+The court specifically concluded that such Articles must be interpreted as precluding a Member State's legislation which provides for a sentence of imprisonment to be imposed on an illegally staying third-country national on the sole ground that he remains, without valid grounds, on the territory of that State, contrary to an order to leave that territory within a given period.

+case-law of the ECtHR, which requires any measure on deprivation of liberty to be accessible, precise and foreseeable.